bioinform/somaticseq/README.md

 # SomaticSeq

 * SomaticSeq is an ensemble caller that has the ability to use machine learning to filter out false positives.
 The detailed documentation is included in the package, located in [docs/Manual.pdf](docs/Manual.pdf "User Manual").
 A quick guide can also be found [here](http://bioinform.github.io/somaticseq/).

 * SomaticSeq's open-access paper: [Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197](http://dx.doi.org/10.1186/s13059-015-0758-2 "Fang LT, Afshar PT, Chhibber A, et al. An ensemble approach to accurately detect somatic mutations using SomaticSeq.
 Genome Biol.
 2015;16:197.").

 * Feel free to report issues and/or ask questions at the [Issues](../../issues "Issues") page.
 You may also email Li Tai Fang at [li_tai.fang@roche.com](li_tai.fang@roche.com).

 * The [v2 branch](../../tree/v2) will continue to be supported in the foreseeable future for bug fixes, but new features will only be introduced in the current master branch.

 ## Requirements
 This [dockerfile](utilities/Dockerfiles/somaticseq.base-1.3.dockerfile) reveals the dependencies
 * Python 3, plus pysam, numpy, scipy, pandas, and xgboost libraries.

 * [BEDTools](https://bedtools.readthedocs.io/en/latest/): required when parallel processing is invoked, and/or when any bed files are used as input files.

 * At least one of the callers we have incorporated, i.e., MuTect2 (GATK4) / MuTect / Indelocator, VarScan2, JointSNVMix2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, Strelka2, TNscope, and/or Platypus.
-SomaticSeq relies on 3rd-party caller(s) to generate mutation candidates.
+SomaticSeq relies on 3rd-party caller(s) to generate mutation candidates, so you have to run at least one of them, but preferably multiple.

 * Optional: dbSNP VCF file (if you want to use dbSNP membership as a feature).

-* Optional: R and [ada](https://cran.r-project.org/package=ada): required for AdaBoost.
-(XGBoost is implemented in python).
+* Optional: R and [ada](https://cran.r-project.org/package=ada) are required for AdaBoost, whereas XGBoost is implemented in python.

-* To install SomaticSeq, `cd somaticseq` and then run `./setup.py install`.
-You'll need to install R and ada package separately.
+* To install SomaticSeq, clone this repo, `cd somaticseq` and then run `./setup.py install`.

 ## To install from github source with conda
 ```
 git clone git@github.com:bioinform/somaticseq.git
-conda create --name somaticseq python r
+conda create --name somaticseq python r bedtools
 conda activate somaticseq
 R -e "install.packages('ada', repos = 'http://cran.rstudio.com/')"
 cd somaticseq